Baháʼí Faith in Iran: After the Islamic Revolution

 As a consequence, Iran's Islamic regime fundamentally denies Baháʼís virtually all citizenship and human rights in the land of their birth.
 By recognizing other religious minorities in its constitution, but not Baháʼís who are the country's largest religious group after Islam, the regime claims Baháʼís are not a religious group and therefore no reason exists to protect them.
 Stating Baháʼís are not members of a religion allows the government to then describe them in any way they wish—and to thus create any excuse for arresting, torturing, and executing Baháʼís and their leaders; banning Baháʼí administrative structures; erasing traces of their history and culture by destroying or confiscating Baháʼí sacred sites, religious monuments, and cemeteries; dispossessing Baháʼí individuals, communities, and institutions of their property; forbidding Baháʼís the right to peacefully and freely assemble, even in small groups, for worship, the spiritual training of their children and youth, study of their faith, or to otherwise live their social and cultural beliefs; undermining their intellectual advancement by denying educational rights of Baháʼí children and youth; and seeking to impoverish Baháʼís economically by dismissing them from employment, canceling earned pension payments, and targeting those who open small shops and businesses for harassment, irrational fines, and closure to disrupt their ability to earn a livelihood to sustain their families.

 Although instances and levels of repression against Baháʼís have fluctuated—likely due to domestic political shifts and external pressures—since an initial deadly outburst in the first decade after Iran's Islamic revolution, "the clerical establishment's ideological hostility towards" the Baháʼí Faith remains constant.
-The current Supreme Leader of Iran, Ayatollah Seyyed Ali Khamenei, has been closely associated with anti-Baháʼí campaigns.
+The second Supreme Leader of Iran, Ayatollah Seyyed Ali Khamenei, has been closely associated with anti-Baháʼí campaigns.
 The 1991 "Baháʼí Question" memorandum signed by him provides clear insight into Khamenei's thinking regarding Baháʼís, stating his intention "to exclude Baháʼís from mainstream Iranian life, block the development of their faith, and perhaps most sinister of all, to even 'destroy' their cultural roots outside the country."